Mung Chiang

-Mung Chiang (蒋濛; born February 2, 1977) is a Chinese-American electrical engineer and academic administrator who has been serving as the current and 13th president of Purdue University since January 2023.
-He is the youngest president of a top-50 American university in recent history, taking office at age 45.
+Mung Chiang (蒋濛 (Jiǎng Méng); born February 2, 1977) is a Chinese American electrical engineer who has been serving as the 18th president of Northwestern University since July 1, 2026.

-Chiang served as executive vice president of Purdue University from 2021 to 2023 and as dean of the Purdue University College of Engineering from 2017 to 2023.
-Previously at Princeton University, he served as full professor of electrical engineering since 2011 and as faculty member since 2003.
+Previously at Purdue University in Indiana, Chiang served as the 13th president from 2023 to 2026, as executive vice president for strategic initiatives from 2021 to 2023, and as dean of engineering from 2017 to 2023.
+He joined the faculty of Princeton University in 2003 and was appointed professor of electrical engineering in 2011.

-Chiang is credited with 25 U.S. patents, many of which have been adopted and utilized by the communications and networking industry.

 Early life and education

 Mung Chiang was born on February 2, 1977, in Tianjin, China.
 In 1988, when Mung Chiang was 11 years old, his family went to Hong Kong to live with his grandmother.
 He re-took the fifth grade of primary school at Tak Sun School (德信學校), a full-time Catholic school for boys, and taught himself Cantonese, Traditional Chinese, and English.

 After primary school, Chiang was admitted to Queen's College (皇仁書院) through examination by the school's independent admission quota.
 At his final semester in high school in 1995, he took the Hong Kong Certificate of Education Examination and obtained full A's in all 10 subjects.
 He was one of the four students of Queen's College that year who attained 10 A's in the exam.
-After graduating from high school, he traveled to the United States to enroll in Stanford University in 1995.
+After graduating from high school, he traveled to the United States to enroll at Stanford University in 1995.

-At Stanford, Chiang received a Bachelor of Science with double major in electrical engineering and mathematics in 1999, a Master of Science in electrical engineering in 2000, and a Doctor of Philosophy in electrical engineering in 2003.
+At Stanford, Chiang received a Bachelor of Science with double major in electrical engineering and mathematics in 1999, a Master of Science in electrical engineering in 2000, and a Ph.D. in electrical engineering in 2003.

 Career

 Princeton University

-Chiang became an assistant professor at Princeton University in 2004, an associate professor with tenure in 2008, a professor in 2011, and the Arthur LeGrand Doty Professor of Electrical Engineering in 2013.
+Chiang was appointed assistant professor at Princeton University in 2004, associate professor with tenure in 2008, full professor in 2011, and the Arthur LeGrand Doty Professor of Electrical Engineering in 2013.
 While at Princeton, Chiang founded the Princeton EDGE Lab in 2009.

-In 2015, Mung Chiang, along with Helder Antunes and Tao Zhang, met to discuss the creation of a consortium to promote the standardization of fog computing, which eventually was formed as the OpenFog Consortium.
+In 2015, Chiang, along with Helder Antunes and Tao Zhang, met to discuss the creation of a consortium to promote the standardization of fog computing, which eventually was formed as the OpenFog Consortium.

 He received the 2016 Distinguished Teaching Award at the Princeton University School of Engineering and Applied Science.